onflow/flow/docs/content/kitty-items/index.md

 - deploy and upgrade smart contracts
 - mint and transfer NFTs
+- add a new kind of NFTs to the marketplace
 - interact with the Flow blcokchain from within a web application

 ## Live Demo